easy to make Hydro dipped ornaments title image

 8. Spray the paint onto the surface of the water This is where you can get creative with the pattern.

-9. Slowing submerge the ornament into the water, turning as you go to ensure full coverage.
+9. Slowly submerge the ornament into the water, turning as you go to ensure full coverage.

 10. Push the paint aside from the surface (with your other hand) before removing the ornament. (if you don’t you will add more paint onto the ornament when removing it from the water)